Hamilton Township, Mercer County, New Jersey: Public transportation

-With the addition in 1999 of the Hamilton train station located on Sloan Avenue just off I-295 at Exit 65B, the township has attracted more New York City-based commuters to the area.
-The station offers service on NJ Transit's Northeast Corridor Line to New York Penn Station in Midtown Manhattan and to Trenton station where the SEPTA Trenton Line Regional Rail line provides service to and from Philadelphia.
+With the addition in 1999 of the Hamilton train station located on Sloan Avenue just off Interstate 295 at Exit 65B, the township has attracted more New York City-based commuters to the area.
+The station offers service on NJ Transit's Northeast Corridor Line to Newark Penn Station, Secaucus Junction and New York Penn Station in Midtown Manhattan and to Trenton station where the SEPTA Trenton Line Regional Rail line provides service to and from Philadelphia.
+The station had 3,635 average weekday boardings in 2025, the eighth-highest of any NJ Transit station in the state.

 NJ Transit provides public bus service between the township and Philadelphia on the 409 route and to Trenton on the 601, 603, 606, 607, 608 and 609 routes.

 The Greater Mercer Transportation Management Association offers service between Hamilton and Matrix Business Park on the ZLine route to the Amazon sorting center in Robbinsville Township on the ZLine2; and on the Route 130 Connection between the Trenton Transit Center and South Brunswick.

-OurBus offers intercity bus service between Hamilton and Tysons, Virginia.
+OurBus offers intercity bus service from Hamilton to New York City, Washington, D.C., and intermediate destinations.